Documentation

-extension allows you to connect to a mqtt broker and gather data from events.
+The mqtt extension allows you to connect to an MQTT broker and gather data from events.
 You may connect to a local or remote broker.

 "key": "localhost_mqtt",